F12-Empyrion/f12-empyrion.github.io/index.md

 ## Maintenance

 In this section you will see upcoming maintenance sections being listed, when there are some.
+All times listed below will be in Norwegian time, which currently is CEST and GMT+2.

 | When                        | Why                   | How long      |
 | --------------------------- | --------------------- | ------------- |